IBM/varnish-operator/docs/quick-start.md

       namespace: varnish-cluster # the namespace we've created above
     spec:
       vcl:
-        configMapName: vcl-config # name of the config map that will store your VCl files.
+        configMapName: vcl-config # name of the config map that will store your VCL files.
 Will be created if doesn't exist.
         entrypointFileName: entrypoint.vcl # main file used by Varnish to compile the VCL code.
       replicas: 3 # run 3 replicas of Varnish
       varnish: